Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem: Conclusion

 In this paper, we have established the convergence rates of the universal robust central limit theorem previously derived in our earlier work \cite{HJLP2022}, by analyzing a probabilistic approximation scheme for a nonstandard, fully nonlinear second-order PIDE associated with nonlinear L\'evy processes.

-While our results fill a gap in the sublinear expectation framework, there has recently been growing research interest in extending such results to the convex expectation framework (see \cite{BDKN2025, BK2023, BK2022}).
-In a related development, Blessing et al.~\cite{BJKL2023} applied similar ideas to obtain Chernoff-type approximations, yielding convergence rates for the robust central limit theorem and law of large numbers under convex expectations.
-A natural future direction is to establish analogous convergence rates for the $\alpha$-stable case and, more generally, for the universal robust case under convex expectations.
-These questions remain open and are left for future research.
+While our results address a gap within the sublinear expectation framework, there has recently been growing interest in extending robust limit theorems and related quantitative results to the setting of convex expectations; see \cite{BDKN2025,BK2023,BK2022,BKN2023} for theoretical developments, and \cite{BKS2024,NNPS2025} for applications.
+In a related direction, Blessing et al.~\cite{BJKL2023} employed similar ideas to obtain Chernoff-type approximations, leading to convergence rates for the robust central limit theorem and the law of large numbers under convex expectations.
+A natural and challenging direction for future research is to establish analogous convergence rates for the $\alpha$-stable case and, more generally, for the universal robust limit theorem in the convex expectation framework.
+These problems remain open and are left for future investigation.